snap-one/docs-driverworks-api/source/includes/23_notification/_1-Notification.md

 1. Configuration: New Driver XML implementation to support attachment notifications and attachment source locations
 2. Execution: New API implementation for each source location needed.

-Configuration
+### Configuration

-Required Driver XML
-In order for a driver to support attachments within the notifications sent by the Notification Agent, the following XML element must be included and set to True:
+Required Driver XML: In order for a driver to support attachments within the notifications sent by the Notification Agent, the following XML element must be included and set to True:

 `<notification_attachment_provider>True</notification_attachment_provider>`